Elkantor/debug_log/README.md

 ## Getting started

-These are some example to use this small utility :
+These are some examples to use this small utility :

 ```C
 // in main.c file